-- Are members of the Prince Edward County Arts Council.
-Please refer to http://countyarts.ca/membership/ for details of the membership categories and payment options available.
-Membership year runs from June 1 to May 31.
+Please refer to https://countyarts.ca/membership/ for details of the membership categories and payment options available.

-Artworks must have been created since Art in the County 2019 and be original, unaided work except where work is a collaboration.
-All works must be for sale and remain on view for the duration of the show (extended to July 31st this year).
+Artworks must have been completed since Art in the County 2022 and be original, unaided work except where work is a collaboration.
+All works must be for sale and remain on view for the duration of the show.

 All artworks chosen by the jurors to be in the show will be available for public viewing through the Art in the County website.
-Art in the County is not responsible for any damage resulting from third party download of images that may occur.
+The Prince Edward County Arts Council is not responsible for any damages resulting from third party download of images that may occur.

 In selecting works, jurors will ensure the body of works selected represents the depth and diversity of the Prince Edward County artistic community.